jrafanie/autosde-oas/generated/ruby/README.md

 # autosde_openapi_client

-OpenapiClient - the Ruby gem for the Site Manager API
+AutosdeOpenapiClient - the Ruby gem for the Site Manager API

 Site Manager API